bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

-The most common way to study intraspecific variation *in situ* is to quantify the gene families present in shotgun metagenomes—an approach referred to as “pangenome profiling”.
+The most common way to study intraspecific variation *in situ* is to quantify the gene families present in shotgun metagenomes—an approach referred to as "pangenome profiling".
 Pangenome profiling estimates the mean sequencing depth—sometimes called vertical coverage—of a gene family as the mean number of reads aligning to each base of a representative sequence [@milaneseMicrobialAbundanceActivity2019b] (Fig. 1A).
-(For brevity, we use “gene” as short-hand for gene family and “depth” for mean sequencing depth throughout this paper.)
+(For brevity, we use "gene" as short-hand for gene family and "depth" for mean sequencing depth throughout this paper.)
 Several existing tools, including PanPhlAn [@beghiniIntegratingTaxonomicFunctional2021] and MIDAS [@Zhao2022;@nayfachIntegratedMetagenomicsPipeline2016a] perform pangenome profiling.
 However, due to several sources of error in quantifying gene